farhadGithub/MyNotes/DataScieneVM/CentosDataScienceVM.md

  		c.NotebookApp.certfile = u'/absolute/path/to/your/certificate/mycert.pem'
  		c.NotebookApp.keyfile = u'/absolute/path/to/your/certificate/mykey.key'

 d.
-Finally run `ipython notebook` on your VM to start the notebook server.
+Finally run `jupyter notebook` on your VM to start the notebook server.
 In order to connect to your notebook server from your client, enter `http:\\vm_ip_addres:8888/tree` in your browser if you have not enabled SSL or `https:\\vm_ip_addres:8888/tree` if you have done so.

 ####13.
 Adding Python 3.5: